Definition of Defensive Interval Ratio?

 Example – #2

-Let us take the example of Apple Inc. to understand the concept of the defensive interval ratio in the case of the real-life company.
+Let us take the example of Apple Inc. to understand the concept of the defensive interval ratio in the case of a real-life company.
 According to the annual report for the year ended on September 29, 2018, the financial information for 2018 is available.
 Calculate the defensive interval ratio for Apple Inc. for the year 2018.

 Solution: